jina-ai/dev-gpt/README.md

 - [ ] use gptdeploy list to show all deployments
 - [ ] gptdeploy delete to delete a deployment
 - [ ] gptdeploy update to update a deployment
-- [ ] test param optional - but how would you test the pdf extractor without a pdf?
+- [ ] test param optional - in case the test param is not there first ask gpt if more information is required to write a test - like access to pdf data
 - [ ] section for microservices built by the community
 - [ ] test feedback for playground generation (could be part of the debugging)
 - [ ] should we send everything via json in the text attribute for simplicity?